-I earned my BSN Degree in 2015 and was already specializing in areas closely related to Nurse Anesthesia, earning CCRN and TNCC certifications and focusing my studies both before and after my graduation on trauma, Psychiatric Nursing, and Plastic Surgery.
-I have spent years working with various vulnerable populations in my community, incredibly the mentally ill.
+I earned my BSN in 2015 and was already specializing in areas closely related to Nurse Anesthesia, earning CCRN and TNCC certifications and focusing my studies before and after my graduation on trauma, Psychiatric Nursing, and Plastic Surgery.
+I have spent years working with various vulnerable populations in my community, especially those with mental health challenges.
 I have daydreamed about becoming a CRNA since I started high school.
-More and more, this goal is central to my life, personally and professionally, particularly since I began working as a nurse in nursing homes and then in a Telemetry/Psych unit.
+Increasingly, this goal is central to my life, personally and professionally, particularly since I began working as a nurse in nursing homes and then in a Telemetry/Psych unit.
 I still frequently work in this unit during the days, on top of my night shift in ICU/Rapid Response Nursing.

 I am a product of the inner city, tough neighborhoods, and streets, and I learned how to navigate my surroundings and many urban dangers growing up in Queens.
 My high school, Jamaica Queens, was a hub for gangs and drugs.
-My undergraduate studies were greatly facilitated by receiving a partial scholarship that helped me graduate.
+My undergraduate studies were facilitated by receiving a partial scholarship that helped me graduate.
 I chose to become a nurse mostly because I love interacting with patients.
-I love learning the science and using my interpersonal skills to form a rapport with my patient and team.
-I see the creative nurse who gives all as both scientist and detective.
+I love learning science and using my interpersonal skills to build rapport with my patients and team.
+I see the creative nurse who gives her all as a scientist and a detective.
 In my current ICU position in Suffolk County, Long Island, I work in a fast-paced environment, especially so not only since we are an epicenter of the heroin epidemic, but most recently, we lived through the nightmare of COVID-19 and the special treatment that it had in store for New York, taking almost everyone by surprise.
 I never missed a day of work – at either of my two nursing positions, content, engaged, and thinking on my feet, made me stronger.